Overview

 Figure 9: Modal split of inland freight traffic

-Source: ODYSSEEThe consumption of transport increased by 22 Mtoe since 2000.
-The growth in passenger and freight traffic contributed to increase energy consumption (by 43 Mtoe).
-Energy savings (i.e. efficiency improvement of cars, trucks, etc.) counterbalanced two thirds of this effect by decreasing energy consumption by 27 Mtoe.
-Modal shift from bus to private car and from rail to road for freight led to a 5 Mtoe rise in consumption.
+The consumption of transport increased by 21 Mtoe since 2000 (+8%).
+The growth in passenger and freight traffic contributed to increase energy consumption by 44 Mtoe, while modal shift and other effects increased it by a further 16 Mtoe.
+Energy savings (i.e. efficiency improvement of cars, trucks, etc.) offset around 63% of this increase, reducing energy consumption by 38 Mtoe.

 Figure 10: Main drivers of the energy consumption variation in transport